 A Place to Start Over, Feb.
 2016

-Coming Together: The 2016 LSA Annual Conference, CEO Academy & Lutheran Leadership Summit
+Coming Together: The 2016 LSA Annual Conference, and CEO & Lutheran Leadership Summits

-In February 2016, LSA convened social ministry leaders from across the nation during the annual CEO Academy and Lutheran Leadership Summit.
+In February 2016, LSA convened social ministry leaders from across the nation during the annual CEO and Lutheran leadership summits.
 Complete with peer-to-peer learning and outside expertise, the groups tackled shared goals and strategic issues pivotal to the growth of our network.
 Both events welcomed 50-60 leaders to Carefree, AZ to hear dynamic speakers speak about leadership development and innovation.

 During the 2016 LSA Annual Conference, held in Minneapolis, MN April 25-28, 2016, LSA hosted close to 350 people, the largest gathering in three years.
 Participants were joined by our united call to serve, engaged in the work of Lutheran social ministry, and renewed by our mission to lift up the communities we serve.